|Council of Europe Convention|

 The monitoring mechanism consists of two pillars: GRETA, a group of independent experts on action against trafficking in human beings, and the Committee of the Parties, composed of the representatives in the Committee of Ministers of the Parties to the Convention and of representatives of Parties non-members of the Council of Europe.

-GRETA will monitor implementation of the Convention.
-To this end, GRETA will regularly draw up reports evaluating the measures taken by the Parties (states or the European Community which have consented to be bound by the Convention and for which the Convention is in force).
-Those Parties which do not fully respect the measures contained in the Convention will be required to step up their action.
+GRETA monitors implementation of the Convention.
+To this end, GRETA regularly draws up reports evaluating the measures taken by the Parties (states or the European Community which have consented to be bound by the Convention and for which the Convention is in force).
+Those Parties which do not fully respect the measures contained in the Convention are required to step up their action.

-In addition, the Committee of the Parties may also, on the basis of GRETA’s report, make recommendations to a Party.
+In addition, the Committee of the Parties may also, on the basis of GRETA’s report, makes recommendations to a Party.

 1 Other actions and activities of the Council of Europe in the field of trafficking in human beings are covered in a separate Fact Sheet.